UD Capture Self Service Studios

 Want to get started quickly?

-- Plug in your laptop or document camera.
+- Plug in your laptop or select the document camera.
 Verify image on right monitor.

 - Click Start Recording button on left computer monitor and deliver your presentation.

-Gore 309 and ISE Lab 208 are completely self-service facilities that are un-staffed.
+Gore 309 and Harker ISE Lab 208 are completely self-service facilities and are not staffed.
 You’ll need to bring with you the equipment you’ll need to deliver your presentation such as a laptop.
-If you use a laptop, remember to bring with you any adapters that you might need to plug into a VGA cable (just like in the classroom).
+If you use a laptop, tablet PC, iPad, etc., remember to bring with you any adapters that you might need to plug into a HDMI cable (just like in the classroom).
 A document camera is provided.

-- The monitor on the left is the UD Capture computer.
-If the display is not on, you can wake it by moving the mouse.
-You should see a large button that says Start Recording.
+- The monitor on the left is the UD Capture control computer.
+If the display is not on, you can wake it by clicking the mouse.
+You should see a large button that says Start Recording and a small video window that updates every 10 seconds with a preview of your live recording.

-- When you are ready, click this button with the UD Capture mouse.
-The button will change to Stop Recording when it has begun.
-You will also see a counter that shows you how long you’ve been recording.
+- When you are ready, click the Start Recording button with the UD Capture mouse.
+The button will change to Stop Recording when recording has begun.
+You will also see a counter that shows you how long you’ve been recording for.

 - When you are done, click the Stop Recording button.